sahil262002/smart-helpdesk-app/README.md

 Docker Desktop: You must have Docker and Docker Compose installed and running on your machine.
 You can download it from the Docker website.

 1. Set Up Environment Variables
 In the /backend directory, create a new file named .env.
 This file will store all your secret keys and configuration.
-Copy the content from .env.example or use the template below.

 # backend/.env